Philips CPAP Cancer Risk: How Recalled Philips CPAP Machines May Cause Cancer

 More than one year after disclosing problems with the sound abatement foam, a Philips BiPAP recall was announced in August 2022, due to a plastic component in the motor that can release cancer-causing chemicals directly into the machine’s air pathways.
 Among the potential risks listed by the FDA in their warning about the Philips BiPAP risks are potential “toxic and cancer-causing effects”.

-Can a CPAP Machine Cause Cancer?
+Do Philips CPAP Machines Cause Cancer?

 Generally, there is no evidence that suggests CPAP machines cause cancer by themselves.
 If they did, people would not buy the devices or use them regularly to treat their sleep apnea.
+However, the defective design associated with Philips CPAP machines do cause cancer to develop in certain individuals.

 The first CPAP machines were introduced in the 1980s, and they have exploded in popularity over the past few decades.
 There are around 50 to 70 million people in the United States with sleep apnea, and many pay between $300 and $500 for a CPAP machine to improve their health and help keep their airway open at night, generating billions in annual sales for the manufacturers.